Kids in the Garden

 1. What is the overall aim of the work that you do with young people?

 The Garden Classroom delivers high-quality outdoor education and recreation in natural environments to inner-city people, focusing mainly on children, young people and families.

 2. You’ve recently become a charity.
 How has that changed things for you at The Garden Classroom?

 Since becoming a charity, funding opportunities have risen for us as an organisation.
-The
+The charity s

 Earlier this month, we caught up with Phil Hesmondhalgh, Head of Communications at the Country Trust, to find out more about what they do and how important it is for children to get into the countryside and learn about food production and where their food comes from.

 Check out our interview below and be sure to visit their website for more information.

 1. You currently work in 11 areas of England and Wales.
 Are you looking to expand your operations over the coming years?